-Oakland residents looking to dispose of their Christmas tree have about 10 days left to set them out on the front curb to be picked up.
-And for those looking to get rid of other large items like old furniture and appliances, the city will resume its free, bulky pick-up service later this month.
-The city contracts with Waste Management, a private company, to provide the pick-up services.
+Oakland residents looking to dispose of their Christmas trees have about three weeks to set them out on the front curb to be picked up.
+For other large items, like old furniture and appliances, the city will resume its free bulky pick-up service once the holiday tree pick-up period ends on Jan.
+13. The city contracts with Waste Management, a private company, to provide the pick-up services.

 Read on for what you need to know about getting rid of your Christmas tree or other large waste.

 What do I do with my Christmas tree?

 If you live in a single-family home or apartment building up to 99 units, set your tree at the curb and it will be picked up the next time your compost is collected.
 Make sure the tree is bare, with no decorations, ornaments, or flocking, and cut down to 4-foot lengths.
 Trees placed on the curb in plastic bags will not be picked up.

 Property managers of buildings with 100 or more units can call Waste Management at 510-613-8700 or email email@example.com to order a roll-off bin.

 Waste Management will be collecting full-sized trees through Jan.
 13. After that date, residents must cut the tree into parts and place it in their compost bin to be picked up the next time compost is collected.
 Visit the Oakland Recycles website for more information.